-The business plan reflects a holistic model to service delivery and ensure wellbeing outcomes for Māori and tāngata whaikaha are achieved.
-The executive team, village manager and clinical manager are able to demonstrate expertise in Te Tiriti, health equity and cultural safety.
-There is an established quality programme in place which is implemented.
+The business plan reflects a holistic model to service delivery and ensures wellbeing outcomes for Māori and tāngata whaikaha are achieved.
+The village manager and clinical manager are able to demonstrate knowledge in Te Tiriti o Waitangi, health equity and cultural safety.
+The quality programme is in place and is directed by Ryman Christchurch.
 Staff are informed of quality data trending through a range of meetings.
 There is a robust health and safety programme implemented.
-A current hazard register is in place and reviewed regularly.
+A current hazard register is in place and reviewed annually.

-There is a policy to ensure safe staffing levels.
+There are human resource policies to direct recruitment, selection, orientation and staff training and development.
+The organisational staffing policy ensures safe staffing levels.
 Residents receive appropriate services from suitably qualified staff.

-A comprehensive education and training plan is implemented.
-An orientation programme is in place for new staff.
+A comprehensive orientation programme is in place for new staff with a comprehensive education and training plan implemented for staff.